 Well, there’s a better way.
 An AI help center bot can act as your team’s first line of defense, offering instant, 24/7 self-service by tapping directly into your company’s knowledge.
 It handles the simple stuff, freeing up your team to focus on what humans do best.

 But getting it right is more than just flipping a switch.
-This guide will walk you through what an AI help center bot really is, how to set one up properly, and what common traps to look out for, like hidden fees and complicated setups that disrupt your whole workflow.
+This guide will walk you through what an AI help center bot really is, how to set one up properly, and what to look for when choosing a solution that fits your existing workflow.

 What is an AI help center bot?